+i) Describe and give examples of the candidate's ability to lead or leadership experiences in the school setting.

+ii) Describe and give examples of the candidate's commitment to serving students.

+iii) Describe and give examples of the candidate's teaching ability.

+iv) Describe and give examples of the candidate's commitment to diversity and ability to advocate) for the success of all students.

+b) Professional Dispositions

-- (1) Describe and give examples of the candidate's ability to lead or leadership experiences in the school setting. - (2) Describe and give examples of the candidate's commitment to serving students. - (3) Describe and give examples of the candidate's teaching ability. - (4) Describe and give examples of the candidate's commitment to diversity and ability to advocate) for the success of all students. ii) Professional Dispositions - Please rate the candidate according to the scale five (5) strongly agree to one (1) strongly disagree.
-The last column on the rating sheet may be checked if your feel you have "insufficient knowledge" of the candidate to make - a judgment. - e) One official transcript from each college or university attended.
+\ Please rate the candidate according to the scale five (5) strongly agree to one (1) strongly disagree.
+The last column on the rating sheet may be checked if your feel you have "insufficient knowledge" of the candidate to make a judgment.

+- 5. One official transcript from each college or university attended.
 International applicants must submit foreign transcripts in the original language and an English copy.
 Final transcripts must bear a posted Bachelor's degree.
-Only degrees and courses from a regionally accredited institution will be accepted. - f) A resume that shows career history and highlights leadership experiences.
+Only degrees and courses from a regionally accredited institution will be accepted. - 6.
+A resume that shows career history and highlights leadership experiences.
 List and describe any specific training and / or experiences you have had as a group / project leader, co-coordinator of change initiatives, or trainer.
 Please include length of service.
+Applicants, please structure your vita as shown below and explicitly address each of the bulleted items:

+Work Experience

+Describe your work history (most recent first), including location, length of service, and position

+• Professional Development/Training

+List career related training and professional development programs completed within the past four years.
+Include the source of training, and the duration and year completed.

+• Technology Training

+Briefly describe your level of training and experience in using information technology including computers, software and telecommunications networks as tools for business, education, teaching and personal use.

+• Volunteer/unpaid service

+List and describe and voluntary/unpaid post-secondary employment and/or community service experience.
+Please include name of organization, length of service, and a brief description of duties.

+• Leadership Experience

-Applicants, please structure your vita as shown below and explicitly address each of the bulleted items: i) Work Experience ii) Describe your work history (most recent first), including location, length of service, and position iii) Professional Development/Training - List career related training and professional development programs completed within the past four years.
-Include the source of training, and the duration and year completed. - iv) Technology Training Briefly describe your level of training and experience in using information technology including computers, software and telecommunications networks as tools for business, education, teaching and personal use. - v) Volunteer/unpaid service List and describe and voluntary/unpaid post-secondary employment and/or community service experience.
-Please include name of organization, length of service, and a brief description of duties. - vi) Leadership Experience Please describe any specific training and/or experiences you have had as a group/project leader, cocoordinator of change initiatives, or as a trainer. - g) An official TOEFL score of at least 550 (minimum score of 80 if taken via Internet) by each international applicant who has graduated from a foreign college or university and whose native language is not English.
+Please describe any specific training and/or experiences you have had as a group/project leader, co-coordinator of change initiatives, or as a trainer.

+7. An official TOEFL score of at least 550 (minimum score of 80 if taken via Internet) by each international applicant who has graduated from a foreign college or university and whose native language is not English.